catkin/catkin_tools/docs/index.rst

 ``source``'ing these setup scripts adds this workspace and any "underlaid" workspaces to your environment, prefixing the ``CMAKE_PREFIX_PATH``, ``PKG_CONFIG_PATH``, ``PATH``, ``LD_LIBRARY_PATH``, ``CPATH``, and ``PYTHONPATH`` with local workspace folders.
 The setup scripts will also execute any shell hooks exported by packages in the workspace, which is how ``roslib``, for example, sets the ``ROS_PACKAGE_PATH`` environment variable.

-Finally, if the packages in the workspace are setup for installing, the install option can be invoked to install the packages to the ``CMAKE_INSTALL_PREFIX``, a.k.a. the "install space".
+Finally, if the packages in the workspace are setup for installing, the ``--install`` option can be invoked to install the packages to the ``CMAKE_INSTALL_PREFIX``, which in `REP-0128 <http://www.ros.org/reps/rep-0128.html>`_ terms is the "install space".
 The "install space", like the "devel space", has a FHS layout along with some generated setup files.
 The "install space" is set to ``/path/to/workspace/install`` by changing the ``CMAKE_INSTALL_PREFIX`` by default.
 This is done to prevent users from accidentally trying to install to the normal ``CMAKE_INSTALL_PREFIX`` path, ``/usr/local``.